The Fall of Otrar

 The Fall of Otrar (Отырардың күйреуі, Otyrardyñ küirewi) is a 1991 Soviet-era Kazakhstani epic historical drama film directed by Ardak Amirkulov.
 The film was selected as the Kazakhstani entry for the Best Foreign Language Film at the 65th Academy Awards, but was not accepted as a nominee.

-Ardak Amirkulov's feature film debut after his student film, Tactical War Game on Rough Terrain; The Fall of Otrar originally released in the Soviet Union in 1991 and was later granted a limited, international re-release in 2002.
-It was not until almost 22 years later that it would re-release again, premiering its brand new 4K restoration at the 62nd annual New York Film Festival.
+Ardak Amirkulov's feature film debut after his student film, Tactical War Game on Rough Terrain, The Fall of Otrar originally released in the Soviet Union in 1991 and was later granted a limited, international re-release in 2002.
+It was not until almost 22 years later that it would re-release again, premiering a 4K restoration at the 62nd New York Film Festival.

 Production

 Production began in 1987 and shooting took place exclusively on location in Kazakhstan.
 The production was both laborious and troublesome, and there were multiple times throughout production where the crew was unsure if the film would actually be finished.
 The set for the city of Otrar, destroyed twice by the elements, had to be built three times.
 In addition, as in all the Soviet republics, the Kazakh film industry was nationalized.
 During the Gorbachev era, when a stagnant economy was restructured, there were scant resources to mount a lavish historical epic.
 Salaries for the cast and crew were regularly halted as the production was put on hold for long stretches.
 Short of funds, the film was at one point even removed from the official release schedule of Kazakhfilm.

 When the Soviet Union began to disintegrate, the budget dried up completely.
 No bank would invest in a production that belonged to a state institution and that would seemingly be the final nail in the coffin for The Fall of Otrar.
 Boldly, Amirkulov obtained a loan to purchase the film from the government, but this meant that everything he earned from distribution went toward recouping his investment.
 After 4 years of work stoppages, set destruction, and an entire nation being dissolved, The Fall of Otrar finally released in 1991.